RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 The Sermon on the Mount contains key teachings that Jesus himself demonstrated through the way he lived and in what he taught throughout his ministry.
 It starts with the Beatitudes (short sayings about who is blessed) and ends with the story of the wise man who built his house upon the rock, and includes other well-known sayings along the way.

-The Sermon on the Mount covers teaching on the Jewish law, anger, adultery, divorce and re-marriage, vows, revenge and love of enemies, charity, prayer and fasting, riches and possessions, and judging others.
-Jesus frequently uses examples from the Jewish law to build his teaching upon and explains that he himself is the fulfillment of the law.
+The Sermon on the Mount covers teaching on the Jewish law, adultery, divorce, making promises, forgiveness, charity, prayer and riches and possessions.
+Jesus frequently used examples from the Jewish law to build his teaching upon and explains that he himself was the fulfillment of the law.

 The Sermon on the Mount is a summary of how Christians should live: before God and also in relation to each other.
 Jesus was speaking to an audience in first-century Israel, which was completely different from our society today.
 They thought and did things very differently.
 However, it is clear that the way people treated one another and how they behaved hasn’t changed one bit.